vlajos/misspell-fixer/README.md

     $ misspell-fixer [arguments]

-Through the wrapper and the function it can access only the folders below the current working directory as it is the only one passed to the container as a volume.
+Through the wrapper and the function, it can access only the folders below the current working directory as it is the only one passed to the container as a volume.

 You can build the container locally, although this should not be really needed: